awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-types.md

 # Types of Detection and Recognition<a name="how-it-works-types"></a>

 The following are the types of detection and recognition that the Rekognition Image API and Rekognition Video API can perform\.
-For information about the APIs, see [](how-it-works-operations-intro.md)\.
+For information about the APIs, see [Image and Video Operations](how-it-works-operations-intro.md)\.

 ## Labels<a name="how-it-works-labels-intro"></a>